-According to recent studies by the American Society for Engineering Education and the National Science Foundation, only 20% of all engineering bachelor’s degrees are held by women; even with widespread efforts increase diversity in engineering education, less than 4% of those degrees are awarded to African American, Hispanic, and Native American women combined.
+According to recent studies by the American Society for Engineering Education and the National Science Foundation, only 20% of all engineering bachelor’s degrees are held by women; even with widespread efforts toward expanding equity in engineering education, less than 4% of those degrees are awarded to African American, Hispanic, and Native American women combined.

 We recently celebrated some of the innovative breakthroughs and groundbreaking inventions developed by Black women engineers throughout history and shed light on the systemic, racist barriers that Black women, Indigenous women, and other women of color continue to overcome in accomplishing these innovative feats.